-The majority of people who suffer from any type of cancer suffer from fevers regularly, especially people who have some sort of cancer that affects the immune system.
-You should keep in mind that everybody has fevers from time to time, it only becomes a problem when they’re very frequent.
+Most people who suffer from any type of cancer suffer from fevers regularly.
+This is especially the case for people who have some sort of cancer that affects the immune system.
+You should keep in mind that everybody has fevers from time to time.
+It only becomes a problem when they’re very frequent.

 Repeated, unusual bleeding

-Blood in the urine could be a sign of bladder or kidney cancer, blood in the feces could indicate colon or intestinal cancer, spots of blood in the phlegm could mean lung cancer, and an abnormally large or frequent amount of vaginal bleeding is a signal of uterine or cervical cancer.
+Blood in the urine could be a sign of bladder or kidney cancer.
+Blood in the feces could indicate colon or intestinal cancer, and spots of blood in the phlegm could mean lung cancer.
+In addition to that, an abnormally large or frequent amount of vaginal bleeding is a potential sign of uterine or cervical cancer.

-Bleeding without cause could be the sign of oncoming cancer, but it could also be the sign of cancer that’s already started, and so you should always see a doctor as soon as you spot any sign of a serious problem.
+Bleeding without cause could be the sign of oncoming cancer.
+It could also be the sign of cancer that’s already started.
+You should always see a doctor as soon as you spot any of these signs.

 Enlargement or lumps in a breast

-These growths can appear for different reasons, and so it’s very important that you talk to a specialist when you encounter any kind of abnormality in this area of your body.
+These growths can appear for different reasons.
+Because of that, it’s very important that you talk to a specialist when you encounter any kind of abnormality in this area of your body.
 If you need to treat breast cancer, it has a far better chance of being cured the earlier that you treat it.
-The exam to determine breast cancer is usually a mammogram, which is very simple, completely painless, and over in about five minutes, so you have no excuse for doing this exam every year.

 How can we prevent cancer?